-Tucked away among dense vegetation on an oddly-shaped, steep site in West Austin, the Vista Residence captures a sense of exploration and discovery.
-Designed for a couple nearing retirement age, the home contains ample space for visiting family and friends.
-Starting with a low-slung facade facing the street, new spaces and experiences are gradually revealed in spectacular fashion.
+Tucked away among dense vegetation on a steep site in West Austin, the Vista Residence captures a sense of exploration and discovery.
+Designed for a couple nearing retirement age, the home’s many spaces and experiences are gradually revealed in spectacular fashion.

 Project Name: Vista Residence

 The master bedroom is enclosed on three sides, emphasizing the view outward, while the low-slung roof and deep eaves create a sense of horizontality.
-The bed, nightstands, and light shelf are made from white oak to match the floors; all were designed by the architects.
-The theme of bringing the outdoors in continues in the master bathroom, which opens up to a private garden encircled by concrete walls beneath a canopy of oak trees; even the shower has direct access to the exterior.
-The palette of cool grays and white marble echoes the exterior finishes.
+The bed, nightstands, and light shelf were designed by the architects.
+The palette of cool grays and white marble in the master bathroom echoes the exterior finishes, while the tub and shower open up to a private garden.

 The home is organized around a central, three-story staircase constructed of 5/8” thick plate steel.
 The stair acts as a hingepoint for the various programs, with rooms and hallways unfolding from it on every floor.
 From the spaces around it, the stair provides a dramatic focal point, revealing itself in curious and contradictory ways.
 Depending on the viewpoint, it can appear massive and structural, or light enough to float.

-Partially buried in the hillside, the lower floor hosts two bedrooms, a shared bath, and a media/game room—all illuminated by large windows—in addition to mechanical and storage spaces.
+Partially buried in the hillside, the lower floor hosts two bedrooms, a shared bath, and a media/game room in addition to mechanical and storage spaces.
 Finishes such as exposed concrete and playful accents denote the more laid-back, intimate atmosphere.

 Upstairs, a private office and sitting room enjoy panoramic views of the hill country and downtown Austin.
-Perched among the uppermost branches, this secluded space feels more like a tree house.
-A spacious balcony is partially carved into the roof of the main level.
+A spacious balcony is carved into the roof of the main level.
 Here above the treetops, the home’s spectacular location is experienced most vividly as the journey culminates with a sweeping vista.

-A 15.4-kiloWatt rooftop photovoltaic system covers an estimated 90% of the home’s annual energy needs, offsetting 18.5 tons of COemissions each year (equal to the annual energy use of 1.8 average homes).
-With an anticipated payback period of just eight years, the owners are expected to save more than $94,000 over the next 30 years.
+A 15.4-kiloWatt rooftop photovoltaic system covers an estimated 90% of the home’s annual energy needs, offsetting 18.5 tons of CO2 emissions each year (equal to the annual energy use of 1.8 average homes).
 Deep overhangs on the south facades reduce heat gain, while large windows and the central light well reduce the demand for artificial light.
 A variable refrigerant flow (VRF) mechanical system optimizes power consumption, allowing for precise thermal control throughout the house and eliminating heating and cooling waste.
-The rainscreen cladding system utilizes high-performance mineral wool insulation.
-The landscaping was designed for low water consumption.